- Your “complement system” is part of your immune system that consists of nine proteins.

 - kidney diseases, such as lupus nephritis, glomerulonephritis, or membranous nephritis

-C1-INH levels may be increased if you have an ongoing infection.
-Treatment of the infection should bring your C1-INH levels back to normal.
+For example, high C1-INH levels may be caused by an ongoing infection.
+Your doctor may prescribe antibiotics to treat it.
+This should help bring your C1-INH levels back to normal.